bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 So you can't have any guarantees in your address that it's gonna be spent to the right person, just by the right person.
 And because of that, say you have an address with one Bitcoin in it and you say, I want it to be split 75% to me, 25% to James.
 The only way to do that is just like me and James have a multi-signature agreement to sign that correctly.
-Versus like with not vault we can have that or like CTV or any of those, we can have it like enforced in the script that 75% will go to me and 25% to James.
+Versus like with `op_vault` we can have that or like CTV or any of those, we can have it like enforced in the script that 75% will go to me and 25% to James.
 So with that kind of primitive you can build a lot of like really cool stuff where I mean, the one I pointed out was DLCs where I mean, Lloyd funny point out originally, and I showed you could do it vaults where you could, instead of like having a DLC with like a 10,000 pre signed transactions, you just have a single address that's encoded inside the address as your entire DLC contract.
 So you can create these really fancy stuff all inside of a single address.
 And the cool thing is too, you can make these extremely composable, where your DLC payout address is just another DLC, or maybe instead of being an individual in a DLC, you have it as a company.